 Proofreading Resources: Style Guides

 Style guides are crucial for proofreading and editing.
 As a freelancer, you may come to depend on them quite heavily!
-After all, a good style guide will tell you everything you need to know to edit a document, from spelling preferences to favoured citation styles.
+After all, a good style guide will tell you everything you need to know to edit a document, from spelling preferences to favored citation styles.

 But which style guides do you need?
 And where can you find them?
 Let’s take a look.